Michele-Zhu/Digital-Twin-Dataset/README.md

 ## Overview
 This repository contains the datasets and processing used in the paper [Exploiting Age of Information in Network Digital Twins for AI-driven Real-Time Link Blockage Detection](https://arxiv.org/abs/2505.15519).
 The dataset can be downloaded at the following [link](https://drive.google.com/file/d/1XQVwNTf5P8J0O3DxED9SEVFWO36lbSMS/view?usp=sharing).
 Due to previous agreements with our partners, we are unable to provide the full implementation of the deep learning model and the resulting model weights.
 Only the data relevant to the paper has been published.

+After the download, move the folder `data` to the root of the project repository.
+The rest of the instructions are in section [ADCMP Dataset Generation](#ADCMP-Dataset-Generation).

+The codebase has been developed with Python version 3.10.12.

 ## Scenario
 ### Considered urban scenario
-The reference simulation scenario is the urban environment surrounding the Department of Electronics, Information and Bioengineering (DEIB) of Politecnico di Milano.
+The reference simulation scenario is the urban environment surrounding the Department of Electronics, Information, and Bioengineering (DEIB) of Politecnico di Milano.
 A detailed 2.5D representation of the scenario has been provided by the *Laboratorio di simulazione urbana Fausto Curti* of the Department of Architecture and Urban Studies of Politecnico di Milano.
 The considered area of interest is represented in the "map_image.png" file.

 ### Parked Vehicles
-Based on the above-described buildings scenario, we added a set of parked vehicle mehses along the streets in order to enhance the fidelity with respect to the corresponding real setting.
+Based on the above-described buildings scenario, we added a set of parked vehicle meshes along the streets in order to enhance the fidelity with respect to the corresponding real setting.
 We performed this step by considering a set of satellite images of the scenario and identifying the areas where parked vehicles are usually present.
 Three vehicle types have been considered for parked vehicles: sedan, hatchback, and truck.
 Their realizations as specific vehicle meshes are discussed in the Vehicle meshes section above.

 ### Selected Vehicle Meshes
 The selection of the vehicle meshes is critical, as their level of detail can highly impact the fidelity of the raytracing simulation.
 We gathered a set of detailed and varied vehicle meshes from the open source [CARLA](https://carla.org) automotive simulator: